GoInterject/GoInterject.github.io/wIndex/jWorkbookProperty.md

 **Custom Workbook Properties**

-This function supports custom workbook properties, so any properties that you set in **Advanced Properties** for your workbook can be used by this function.
-This section is also where Interject will define its own properties.
+In addition to the native Excel properties, this function can also extract custom workbook properties.
+You can add or edit these properties in the Advanced Properties on the workbook's info page in settings.
+Interject utilizes these custom properties to store information about the workbook.
+These custom properties are displayed in the [Report Library](/wAbout/Report-Library-Basics.html#using-the-report-library) and can be extracted with this function (case-sensitive).